Photos and video available for download here/Credit: Visit Dallas

 "Even with mounting economic challenges, prospects for the Dallas travel industry remain strong.
 Business travel continues to rebuild with survey data and bookings data showing strength," said Adam Sacks, President of Tourism Economics.
 "Meanwhile, leisure travel intentions remain robust based on significant household savings and ongoing pent-up demand.
 While a recession will temper growth, we expect the forward momentum of travel to continue well into 2023."

 About Visit Dallas

-Visit Dallas is dedicated to promoting Dallas as the ideal visitor and convention destination.
+Visit Dallas is dedicated to elevating Dallas as a welcoming, must-visit destination and marketing Dallas globally to benefit our community and visitors.
 Dallas, the ninth-largest city in the United States and the leading business and financial center of the Southwest, offers travelers an unparalleled array of amenities, a central location, and easy accessibility with two major airports.
 With 20 vibrant and diverse neighborhoods, including the nation's largest contiguous arts district and other notable attractions, there is a Dallas destination to suit every style.
 For more information, go to visitdallas.com.

 Tourism Economics is an Oxford Economics company with a singular objective: combine an understanding of the travel sector with proven economic tools to answer the most important questions facing our clients.
 More than 500 companies, associations, and destination work with Tourism Economics every year as a research partner.
 We bring decades of experience to every engagement to help our clients make better marketing, investment, and policy decisions.